 - supporting facilities

-Cochrane can have excellent surfing waves and an urban beach at River Avenue Bridge.
-This combination of recreational waves and the accessible beach will result in substantial cultural, economic, and environmental benefits that will last generations.
+The concept location shown is at River Avenue Bridge to convey the idea but the actual location is still being evaluated through stakeholder consultation and technical analysis.
+This combination of river waves, recreational, education, and environmental improvements will result in substantial cultural, economic, and environmental benefits that will last generations.
 This project will capture some of the global surf tourism which is valued at $50 billion a year.

-The waves and urban beaches are expected to generate $2,200,000 to $6,200,000 per year in new economic activity from wave users alone and generate millions of positive impressions every year from around the world.
+The river wave park expected to generate $2,200,000 to $6,200,000 per year in new economic activity from wave users alone and generate millions of positive impressions every year from around the world.
 The Bend, Oregon, river wave park generated $4,800,000 in economic impacts in 2017 based on an economic impact study.
 The waves will have no impact on flood risk or on river levels during a flood.

-The total cost of the project including construction is expected to be just under $10M including 40% contingency.
+The total cost of the project including construction is expected to be just under $10M including a 40% contingency

 Areas of the Cochrane River Wave Park